top of page

 Card Angel Donor Recognition

 We call our card donors Card Angels because of the many smiles they bring to seniors across the country.
-We have four levels of recognition for individuals who have repeatedly donated their talent and cards to support our mission.
+We have five levels of recognition for individuals who have repeatedly donated their talent and cards to support our mission.
 While each and every card angel is important to the work that we do, these individuals have made extraordinary contributions to our program.
 Our designation of Star Angel Decorator are for those individuals who have decorated >3,000 cards for our program.
 These are our current card angel honorees:

 Blue Diamond Card Angel (>20,000)